Clues to Gaddafi's death concealed from public view

 A Reuters reporter was shown a one-minute segment of mobile phone footage in which a man, who resembled Mo'tassim, was squatting in a room.
 He was stripped to the waist, and smoking a cigarette.
 He did not appear badly wounded.

 Someone could be heard telling him repeatedly: "Say Allahu Akbar, say Allahu Akbar."
-The phrase, which means "God is greatest," is a favorite mantra of the anti-Gaddafi fighters.
+The phrase, which means "God is greatest", is a favourite mantra of the anti-Gaddafi fighters.

-At some point after that, he died.
-When a Reuters reporter saw his body Thursday evening, it was laid out in a private house in Misrata.
-Wounds to his jaw and part of his neck were visible.

-Saturday in the cold store, Mo'tassim's body was covered up to the neck with a blanket.
-The wounds to his jaw and neck had been stitched up.

 Later in the day, the body of a third man, Abu Bakr Younus Jabr, was brought in and placed on a stretcher between Gaddafi and his son.